 Conflict of Interest.
 Directors shall strive at all times to serve the best interests of the Association as a whole regardless of their personal interests and report any potential conflict of interest to the entire Board.

 Liability.
 Directors of the Association shall not be liable to the Association or any Member thereof for any damage, loss or prejudice suffered or claimed on account of any action or failure to act in the performance of their duties, except for acts of gross negligence or intentional acts.
 In the event any Director or any Officer of the Association is made a party to any proceeding because the individual is or was a Director of the Association, the Association shall indemnify such individual against liability and expenses incurred to the maximum extent permitted by law.
-Association committee members as well as any managing agent of the Association, and its officers and employees, shall not be liable to the Members or any third parties on account of any action or failure to act in the performance of its duties as managing agent, except for acts of gross negligence or intentional acts.
+Association committee members, volunteers, as well as any managing agent of the Association, and its officers and employees, shall not be liable to the Members or any third parties on account of any action or failure to act in the performance of its duties as managing agent, except for acts of gross negligence or intentional acts.

 Compensation.
 No Director shall receive any compensation from the Association for acting as such.